CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 The region types that a company moves through during a given turn are determined by the following criteria:

  - If a company did not play a new site card, it did not move through any regions—so, no creature may be played based solely on region conditions.
- - If the company was at a _Darkhaven_ and has played a new _non-Darkhaven_ site card, the region types are indicated by the new site card’s site path.
+ - If the company was at a _Haven_ and has played a new _non-Haven_ site card, the region types are indicated by the new site card’s site path.
- - If the company was at a _Darkhaven_ site and has played a new _Darkhaven_ site card (but no region cards), the region types are indicated by the new Darkhaven site card’s “Site Path from” the old Darkhaven site (i.e., the site path from the site of origin Darkhaven).
+ - If the company was at a _Haven_ site and has played a new _Haven_ site card (but no region cards), the region types are indicated by the new Haven site card’s “Site Path from” the old Haven site (i.e., the site path from the site of origin Haven).
- - If the company was at a _non-Darkhaven_ site and has played a new _Darkhaven_ site card (but no region cards), the region types are indicated by the site of origin’s site path (i.e., the site path on the site that the company left).
+ - If the company was at a _non-Haven_ site and has played a new _Haven_ site card (but no region cards), the region types are indicated by the site of origin’s site path (i.e., the site path on the site that the company left).
  - _Standard Rules:_ If the company used region movement, the region types of the site path are indicated by the region cards or an appropriate map (i.e., each region card has a region type).

 {: .note }